frednora/gramado/README.md

 Gramado OS.
 This project includes basicaly the bootloader, the core kernel and the init process.

 > [!IMPORTANT]
-> Polar D8 kernel is in a pre-alpha state, and only suitable for use by developers.
+> Gramado OS kernel is in a pre-alpha state, and only suitable for use by developers.
 >

 ## This image shows the first process that runs after the kernel initialization.
 ![Screenshot](https://raw.githubusercontent.com/igapo/screenshots/main/kernel-01.png)

 You can install a desktop environment on top of the kernel.
-The default, the desktop environment can be found in the polard8/de/ repository.
+The default, the desktop environment can be found in the xde/ folder.

-## What is Polar D8 Kernel?
+## What is Gramado OS Kernel?

 This project includes basicaly the bootloader, the core kernel and the init process.

 ## What is Gramado Operating System?

 GramadoOS is a 64bit graphical operating system.
 It has a bootloader, a kernel and a desktop environment.
-This is the first ditribution created using the Polar D8 kernel.
+This is the first ditribution created using the Gramado OS kernel.

 ## What is the category it belongs to?